The ULTIMATE Bruges One-Day Itinerary For First Timers

 Stop 9 – Walk along St Bonifacius Bridge

-You won’t need to stay in this place for too long, but it is definitely worth the visit to admire the beauty of the bridge and its surroundings.
+Though you won’t need to stay in this place for too long, it is definitely worth a visit to admire the beauty of the bridge and its storybook-like views of the canal, as well as the quaint architecture nearby.

 Stop 10 – Get some chocolate treats at Chocolatier Dumon

-It would be criminal not to come to Bruges and not pick up some delicious Belgian Chocolates, which is why this is an important stop on your Bruges one-day itinerary.
+It would be criminal to come to Bruges and not indulge in some delicious Belgian Chocolates, which is why this is an important stop on your Bruges one-day itinerary.
+Belgian chocolate is renowned worldwide, so you really do have to take the opportunity to enjoy it whilst you’re here.

-There are a few branches dotted across Bruges but if you are following this itinerary explicitly then the closest branch to St Bonifacius Bridge is Chocolatier Dumon Walplein.
+There are several branches dotted across Bruges, but if you are following this itinerary closely, then the most convenient branch to visit (close to the St Bonifacius Bridge) is Chocolatier Dumon Walplein.

 Stop 11 – Stroll through Minnewater Park

-Minnewater Park and its serene lake are a breathtaking natural oasis nestled in the heart of Bruges.
-This makes it an ideal destination for picnicking, reading a good book, or people-watching.
+Minnewater Park and its serene lake, often called the “Lake of Love”, are a breathtaking natural oasis nestled in the heart of Bruges.
+With its lush greenery, charming swan, and picturesque view, it makes for the perfect spot to pause and soak up the tranquillity of the city.
+It is an ideal destination for picnicking, reading a good book, or people-watching.

 Legend has it that the name ‘Minnewater’ is named after a young girl named Minna, who strolled into the forest to reunite with her one true love (romantic, eh?).